rungr4vity/openWeather/README.md

  Flavors in gradle
-    - We used flavors for different version of the App,this is so useful for paid or free version of the app
+    - We used flavors for different version of the App,this is so useful for paid or free versions

 Espresso Tests with Hilt
     - Basic Test for Jetpack Compose